ditcraft/smartcontracts/README.md

  - `proposeCommit(label)`
 	 -  initiates a new proposal and thus starts a new vote
  - `voteOnProposal(proposalID, voteHash)` (also triggers the locking of KNW tokens)
-	 -  votes on a proposal with the hashed vote
+	 -  votes on a proposal with the concealed/hashed vote
- - `revealVoteOnProposal(proposalID, choice, salt)`
+ - `openVoteOnProposal(proposalID, choice, salt)`
-	 - reveals the vote on a proposal to the public
+	 - opens the concealed vote on a proposal and reveals it to the public
- - `resolveVote(proposalID)`
+ - `finalizeVote(proposalID)`
-	 - first caller: automatically resolves the proposal and signals the developer that a merge to the main branch is now possible
-	 - everyone: claims the reward of the participant for this proposals' vote (also triggers the minting/burning of KNW tokens)
+	 finalizes the vote for the individual calling participant and claims the reward for this proposals' vote (also triggers the minting/burning of KNW tokens)